Crunchy water chestnuts wrapped in smoky bacon, basted with a sweet and savory sauce. Baked and caramelized to perfection. Perfect for parties.

 - Serving tray or platter

-Toothpicks – we like to use the type with an ornate top like this.
+Toothpicks – we like to use the type with an ornate top.

 How to Make Bacon Wrapped Water Chestnuts